ncatlab/nlab-content/pages/600.md

 a [[span]] with identical left and right index object $X$, the simplest way to define its __span trace__ $tr(R)$ is as by regarding it as a map $R\to X\times X$, then pulling back along the [[diagonal morphism]] $X\to X\times X$.

 This can be expressed in terms of the [[bicategory]] [[Span]] in several ways.
-For instance, we can regarding it as the composite of the result
+For instance, we can regard it as the composite of the result

 $$
   \array{